azzarelli/datacollection/README.md

 ## Video Editing

+#### `xt_from_video.py`
+Given a y-axis pixel coordinate and a range of x-axis pixel coordinates, we plot the x pixel values against time, for a video.
+This gives an visual sample representation of temporal smoothness.

+#### `mvs_image_retreival.py`
+For a given multi-view stereo dataset, we extract all images.

 #### `.../cut_multiview_videos.py`
 Uses [moviepy](https://pypi.org/project/moviepy/) python library to cut a set of videos (videos expected to be in-sync).
 Requires [ffmpeg](https://www.ffmpeg.org/download.html).